 You may be thinking that UITs sound very similar to mutual funds.
 However, there are some key differences.
-Like mutual funds, UITs are portfolios of professionally selected stocks or bonds.
-However, unlike mutual funds, UITs are fixed – which means once those stocks or bonds are chosen, they typically don’t change.
+Like mutual funds, fixed income UITs are portfolios of professionally selected stocks or bonds.
+However, unlike mutual funds, UITs are fixed – which means once those bonds are chosen, they typically don’t change.
 Because these securities aren’t actively managed, investors have more visibility into what they own.
 UITs can usually be sold on any business day at the current market price, which may be more or less than what was paid initially for the investment.

-For more information about unit investment trusts or to open an account, meet with an Edward Jones financial advisor.
+For more information about fixed income unit investment trusts or to open an account, meet with an Edward Jones financial advisor.
 Use our locator to find one near you.
 Together, we can review your situation and determine the right approach for you.

 Get instant quotes for your favorite companies and mutual funds.